ayaanfaiz/HealthyBox/README.md

 # HealthyBox
-The project is hosted on (a link)[https://ayaanfaiz.github.io/HealthyBox/]
+The project is hosted on (HealthyBox)[https://ayaanfaiz.github.io/HealthyBox/]